Nicolas-Puccio/caravaneer-2/README.md

 # Things i was not able to change

-1. Let mercenaries be controlled manually without changing the name, the BattleField file would not recompile if editted
+1. Let mercenaries be controlled by the AI without changing the name, the BattleField file would not recompile if editted
 2. Edit some game tick functions, like adding more mercenaries for hire to towns, editting MapMode crashes the game
+3. reorganize trade window UI to have more items on screen, don't know how to